-series.
-This film was fully intended to be for children.
 It uses extensive stock footage of various previous movies.
-This movie is often the least liked by fans in general.
-It is the last Godzilla movie that special effects master of the series would be involved in before his death.
+Because of its mostly irrelevant nature, it remains one of the easiest targets for criticism and sometimes hatred from the fanbase at large; in other words, it is considered the worst film in the entire franchise (though it does have competition).
+It is the last Godzilla movie that Eiji Tsuburaya, special effects master of the series would be involved in before his death.

 This film contains examples of: